Legal Guide for Starting & Running a Small Business

 The all-in-one business law book

-When you run a small business, legal questions crop up almost on a daily basis.
+Whether you’re just starting a small business, or your business is already up and running, legal questions crop up on an almost daily basis.
 Ignoring them can threaten your enterprise—but hiring a lawyer to help with routine issues can devastate the bottom line.

-Fortunately, you have a better alternative.
-Legal Guide for Starting & Running a Small Business clearly explains the how to:
+The Legal Guide for Starting & Running a Small Business has helped more than a quarter million entrepreneurs and business owners master the basics, including how to:

 - raise start-up money

 - decide between adn LLC or other business structure

 - save on business taxes

 - get licenses and permits

 - avoid problems if you're buying a franchise

 - hire and manage employees and independent contractors